 Facebook’s strength lies in the ability to easily network with potential customers (parents) through dedicated groups, shareable posts, and comment threads.
 Many educators belong to Outschool parent groups that allow educators to post class promotions, and it’s easy to share posts from your business page across the platform.
 Plus, Outschool invites all educators to join social and feedback groups where you can give and receive advice on your marketing efforts and more.

 YouTube videos can be the perfect way to showcase your teaching style, personality, and a snippet of what you do in your classes.
-Some educators choose to post a preview of a class (similar to the class video you can publish on Outschool) or quick lessons and activities that demonstrate why they’re an EPIC educator.
+Some educators choose to post a preview of a class (similar to the class video you can publish on Outschool) or quick lessons and activities that demonstrate their skills as an educator.

 For example, if you teach classes on paper crafts, you may post a short video with instructions for a 5-minute project to do at home.
 At the end of the video and in the description, you include a callout to sign up for your Outschool classes to learn more cool crafts.
 And remember: you can share YouTube videos on other social platforms like Facebook, expanding the reach of every video you create.

 If what you teach lends itself well to visuals like photos or videos, then Instagram may be a good addition to your business’s social media.
 You can create professional posts and stories in free design apps like Canva that feature your brand or even the Outschool logo.
-Help followers easily access your Outschool classes and enroll with these tips for adding links to Instagram posts.
+We’ve even prepared these free templates you can customize to promote your classes.
+Plus, help followers easily click through to your Outschool profile and enroll with these tips for adding links to Instagram posts.

 With one billion monthly active users in 2022, the fastest-growing social media app of all time may offer new opportunities to connect with families across the globe.
 Popular TikTokers are rockstars at creating bite-sized videos that entertain and inform – including many educators who have built up a following on the platform.
-Scroll through a few (or a few hundred) videos to get a feel for what’s trending and see what other creators in the education space are up to.
-Then use that knowledge to make your own captivating clips!
+Check out Outschool’s guide to getting started on TikTok for a few pointers from entrepreneur Thea Wayne.

 Pinterest operates like a visual search engine, making it an exciting platform for testing out new marketing strategies that use images to sell your classes.
 Users on Pinterest tend to be looking for advice, inspiration, ideas, or activities for themselves and/or their families – can you answer their call?
 If you choose to experiment with this channel, focus on creating eye-catching visuals and keyword-driven captions for your Pins that help you connect with potential Outschool parents.